I know how frustrating it is when Facebook keeps crashing on your Android

 this might be the case, search your device model plus Facebook crash to

-see if others are having the same problem and whether there an official
+see if others are having the same problem and whether there's an official fix.

 Tips to keep Facebook running smoothly over time